Deployment and Maintenance / Backup and Migration

 1. Database Backup

-DataFlux Func automatically backs up the database regularly as .sql files, which are saved in the DataFlux Func Database Backup Directory.
+DataFlux Func automatically backs up the database into .sql files periodically and saves them in the DataFlux Func Database Backup Directory.

-This feature uses mysqldump to back up the database, and the MySQL user connecting to the database requires sufficient permissions to perform the backup, including:
+This feature uses mysqldump to backup the database.
+The MySQL user connecting to the database requires sufficient permissions for normal backup, including:

 SELECTRELOADLOCK TABLESREPLICATION CLIENTSHOW VIEWPROCESS